 Trustee Meetings attended Out of a possible

-Mrs J Dwyer (Chair - appointed 08/12/2020) 2 2
+Mrs J Dwyer (Chair) 3 3

-Mr P Rout 3 3
+Mr P Rout 0 3

 Mr J Taylor 3 3

-Mr P Norton (resigned 11/02/2020) 1 2

-Mr A Underwood (appointed 08/12/2020) 3 3
+Mr A Underwood 3 3

 Review of Value for Money

 As Accounting Officer, the CEO has responsibility for ensuring that the Trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.